dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Clip objects

-Objects that are drawn to an `ICanvas` can be clipped prior to drawing, with the following methods:
+Graphical objects that are drawn to an `ICanvas` can be clipped prior to drawing, with the following methods:

 - `ClipPath` clips an object so that only the area that's within the region of a `PathF` object will be visible.
 - `ClipRectangle` clips an object so that only the area that's within the region of a rectangle will be visible.
 The rectangle can be specified using `float` arguments, or by a `Rectangle` or `RectangleF` argument.